 The James K. Polk dollar honors our nation’s 11th president — who led our country from 1845 through 1849.

-The dollar bearing Polk’s bust will be released August 20, 2009.
+The dollar bearing Polk’s bust was released on August 20, 2009.

 Did You Know?

-The James K. Polk coin will be the 3rd Presidential $1 coin to feature "In God We Trust" on the obverse (heads side).
+The James K. Polk coin is the 3rd Presidential $1 coin to feature “In God We Trust” on the obverse (heads side).

 Where To Find James K. Polk Dollar Coins

-Most banks and even some stores will have reserves of the James K. Polk dollar coin on hand.
-Another place to find dollar coins is from some vending machines, especially those within the mass transit systems of major cities.
+Most banks and even some stores have reserves of the James K. Polk dollar coin on hand.
+Another place to find dollar coins is from some vending machines — especially those within the mass transit systems of major cities.

 If you prefer uncirculated examples of James K. Polk dollars, you’re in luck!
-Coin dealers and the U.S. Mint will be selling the James K. Polk dollar in mint condition.
+Coin dealers and the U.S. Mint are selling the James K. Polk dollar in mint condition.

 How Much Are James K. Polk Dollar Coins Worth?

-James K. Polk dollars in proof condition are worth between $4 to $6.
+James K. Polk dollar coins in proof condition are worth between $4 to $6.

-Uncirculated versions will be selling for roughly $2 each.
-Prices will vary, depending on whether you buy the coin from a private coin dealer or the U.S. Mint.
-Buying James K Polk dollar coins by the roll or bag will cost less than if bought in smaller quantities or as part of a proof or mint set.
+For example, buying James K. Polk dollar coins by the roll or bag cost less than if bought in smaller quantities or as part of a proof or mint set.

-Should any mistakes result during minting (which should last through the early autumn), interest could cause values of error James K. Polk dollars to rise quickly.
+Should any mistakes result during minting, interest could cause values of error James K. Polk dollars to rise quickly.